grd/FreePDM/src/filesystem/README.md

 `export_file(fname, dest_dir)` export a file to a local directory.

+## Create a directory
+`mkdir(dname)` Creates a new directory inside the current directory, with the correct uid and gid.

 ## List a directory
 `ls(dir="")` list a sorted directory of only the latest files.
 All files in the PDM needs a version number, starting with 1.